YvesleCurseur/ApiBitheqFlask/README.md

 - views.py
 Setup all the route for the functions
 - app.py
-With all my flask app config
+With all my flask app config, and specially a `blueprint` config who allows me to split the project

 ### Dependencies